arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 Recall that SQL has a variety of different implementations, and while they all have a similar structure, and the same basic syntax, each different SQL database product often has its own minor variations in dialect.
 People often refer to these SQL dialects as different "flavors" of SQL.

-The most common difference between different SQL "flavors" are the availability of different functions that users can use for data manipulation, as well as the types of error messages that will be returned to the user when running code with syntax issues.
-There will be times later in this webinar when I will point out that the flavor of SQL we are using today is impacting the output we get.
+The most common difference between different SQL "flavors" are the availability of certain functions, as well as the types of error messages you might see.
+There will be times later in this webinar when I will point out that the flavor of SQL we are using today is impacting how we need to write a query.

+<h3><strong><u>CLICK</u></strong></h3>

-Because different flavors can have different outputs, knowing the specific flavor or dialect of SQL your database uses is especially useful when first getting started writing queries and troubleshooting errors.
+Knowing the specific flavor or dialect of SQL your database uses is especially useful when first getting started writing queries and troubleshooting errors.
 Whenever you search for documentation online or are troubleshooting, you'll want to be sure to include the name of the "flavor" you're working with in your search terms.

 <h3><strong><u>CLICK</u></strong></h3>